kellyyfoo/openshift-workshop-was/labs/Openshift/OperationalModernization/README.md

 ## Remove your deployment (standard deployment without operator) (Hands-on)

-To remove the deploment from the above scenario without operator, run the command:
+To remove the deploment from the above scenario without the operator, run the command:
-- Note: The pre-installed resources such as DB2, are not removed.
+> Note: The pre-installed resources such as DB2, are not removed.

 ```
 oc delete -f deploy